MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-seasonalfunction.md

 * *series*: Input numeric dynamic array
 * *period* (optional): Integer number of bins in each seasonal period, possible values:
     *  -1 (default): Autodetects the period by using [series_periods_detect()](series-periods-detectfunction.md) with a threshold of *0.7*.
 Returns zeroes if seasonality isn't detected
-    * positive integer: Used as the period for the seasonal component
+    * Positive integer: Used as the period for the seasonal component
-    * any other value: Ignores seasonality and return a series of zeroes
+    * Any other value: Ignores seasonality and return a series of zeroes

 **Returns**